USEFUL INFORMATION ON HOW TO CARE FOR YOUR HAND MADE JEWELRY

 The environment you keep your metal jewelry in will also affect the rate of tarnish.
 High temperatures and high humidity are known to speed the tarnishing process.
 It is never recommended that you wear your jewelry while swimming, bathing or doing dishes, or keep your jewelry in your bathroom, for these reasons.

 Copper will develop a warm patina over time and darken in color, which some people prefer.
 If you prefer this patina, you may simply highlight the piece with a polishing cloth from time to time.
 I like to use Sunshine cloths.
-If you prefer to retain the shiny copper finish, simply pour enough white vinegar into a container to cover the piece and, optionally, add about a teaspoon of salt.
+If you have shiny copper jewelry and you prefer to retain the bright, shiny copper finish, simply pour enough white vinegar into a container to cover the piece and, optionally, add about a teaspoon of salt.
 Drop the piece into the solution and swirl it around, allow this to sit for 5-30 minutes depending on the level of tarnish on the piece.
 Remove from the solution, and rinse, and dry thoroughly.
 Note: (If the jewelry contains stones that may be damaged by the vinegar, then do not follow this method.)

 Wright’s Copper Cream also works very well for cleaning copper.
 However, I do not recommend using it for very intricate pieces, as the cream tends to “cake up” in tiny crevices.
 Be sure to rinse the piece well to remove any excess cream and dry thoroughly.